freem/nes_corelib/examples/01_helloBG/readme.txt

 here.

-It should be noted that the "at this point, you can start setting up your program" comment might move around in other examples...
+It should be noted that the "at this point, you can start setting up your program" comment might move around in the other examples.

 ================================================================================
 [Process]